ethyca/fides/docs/fides/docs/development/contributing_details.md

 ### Connecting to the database

-When you run `nox -s dev`, the database will be spun up in a Docker container with port `5432` exposed on localhost.
+When you run `nox -s dev`, the database will spin up in a Docker container with port `5432` exposed on localhost.
 You can connect to it using the credentials found in `.fidesops.toml`, e.g.

 - Hostname: `localhost`
 - Port: `5432`